-- The NCTA estimates that over 350,000 acres of farmland in the U.S. is used specifically for farming Christmas trees, preserving valuable green space.
+- The NCTA estimates that over 350,000 acres of farmland in the U.S. are used specifically for farming Christmas trees, preserving valuable green space.

 - Real trees are renewable and recyclable.

 - You can purchase a live potted tree that is planted outdoors after Christmas.
 (We all thought my dad was crazy the first time he did this.
 After a few years of this seeming foolishness, we realized we had a small forest sprouting beside our house.
-Perfect for hide and seek.
-Thanks Dad!)
+Perfect for a game of hide and seek.
+Thanks, Dad!)

 - For each real Christmas tree cut down, another is planted in its place to ensure a consistent supply.